AxDSan/qprompt.app-website/Documentation/Setup.md

 The output will be in the `dist/` directory.

+## Vercel Deployment

+This project is configured for easy deployment on Vercel.
+1. Push your code to GitHub/GitLab/Bitbucket.
+2. Import the project in Vercel.
+3. Vercel will automatically detect Vite and Bun, and apply the headers defined in `vercel.json`.

 ## Custom Static Server

 The project includes a custom static server (`main.js`) designed to serve the site with the correct headers for WebAssembly.
 This is useful for testing the production-like environment.